 Dyslexia Assessment Services

-The final report can be used to support Access Arrangement and DSA applications.
+The final report can be used to support Access Arrangements and DSA applications.

 Benefits:

-• This assessment is specifically tailored for children in Reception to Year 2.
+This assessment is specifically tailored for children aged 5-8.
 While it is generally premature to formally diagnose dyslexia at this early stage, the assessment provides meaningful insights into each child’s optimal learning methods.
 It is particularly suitable for young learners who may be experiencing unexpected challenges with aspects of learning, such as reading, writing, or information retention.

-The session employs a considerate and engaging approach to examine critical components of early learning, including memory, attention, phonics and foundational reading skills, visual and spatial processing, as well as your child’s development in spelling, writing, and reading.
+I use a child-centred, playful and engaging approach to examine critical components of early learning, including memory, attention, processing speed, phonics and literacy development.

 Upon completion, you will receive a comprehensive and clearly structured report outlining the principal findings, an accessible summary of their implications, and individualised, actionable recommendations to support your child’s educational progress both at home and within the school environment.